bcaligari/derpm/README.md

 A collection of tools to help with:

+* `sccpsync` - Caching the SCC packages API to a local sqlite3.
-* Querying the SCC package API.
+* `sccpq` - Querying the SCC package API via the local sqlite3 cached copy.
-* Establishing the provenance of RPMs from the `rpm -qa` output on a SLE server.
+* `slebase` - Establishing the provenance of RPMs from the `rpm -qa` output on a SLE server.
-* Comparing the version differences between two lists of RPMs.
+* `rpmdiff` - Comparing the version differences between two lists of RPMs.

 These scripts are written in Python 3.8 for my own entertainment and use.
 They are inspired by but in no other way related to my day job.

-## rpmdiff
+## `rpmdiff`

 Report on the RPM version differences between two lists of RPMs.

-### Usage

 ```{text}
 Usage: rpmdiff.py [OPTIONS] FILE0 FILE1